rbtech24/instantpartssearch/replit.md

    - Time-based blocking

 3. **Legal Considerations**: Web scraping may violate some websites' Terms of Service

+**Current Status**: Web scrapers return HTTP 503 (Amazon) and HTTP 403 (RepairClinic) due to anti-bot protections.
+Demo data is used to showcase the application features.

 ### Recommended Improvements for Production